LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/Resources/authentication.md

 #### Authentication methods

-If your system implementation involves an authentication step , you can use one of the following methods in order to get the conversation view:
+If your system implementation involves an authentication step, you can use one of the following methods in order to get the conversation view:

 ##### Activity mode